 If you’re new to cooking international foods, it’s easy – you just need the right spices and ingredients.
 Check out some local ethnic food stores.
 In most cases, you’ll find most of these spices at Kroger.
 If not, there’s always Amazon 🙂

-- 1 red onion, chopped
+- 1 onion chopped

-- 2-3 Thai bird chilies, slit but keep intact
+- 2-3 Thai bird chilies slit but keep intact

-- 1 lb ground beef
+- 1 pound ground beef

-- 3 garlic cloves, minced
+- 3 garlic cloves minced

-- 1 in ginger, minced
+- 1 inch-knob ginger minced

-- 1 tbs red curry paste
+- 1 tablespoon red curry paste

 - 1 cup tomato sauce

-- 2 tbs fish sauce
+- 2 tablespoons fish sauce

 - 1 giant handful of Thai basil

-- 2 tsp fresh lime juice
+- 2 teaspoons fresh lime juice

 - Stir in the red curry paste then add broccoli.
 Cook for a minute then add tomato sauce, fish sauce and Thai basil.